SAIL-Labs/GLINTPipeline/docs/source/index.rst

 ====================================
 The self-calibration of the null depth relies on the modelling of the statistical behaviour of the measured null depth because of the fluctuations of intensities and phase.
-The code BARNACLE (BAttling for the measuRements of the Null depth at Any Cost Like a bEast) handles this and its documentation is on its way.
+The code **BARNACLE** (BAttling for the measuRements of the Null depth at Any Cost Like a bEast) handles this and its documentation is on its way.
+In order to know how to use BARNACLE, read the documentation of:

+* :doc:`glint_fitting_gpu`
+* :doc:`glint_fitting_functions`
+* :doc:`glint_fitting_config`

+Empirically, it is found that data sets of 15 minutes with a frame rate of 1400 Hz give reliable results.
+It may be possible to use data set of 5 or 10 minutes as well.

 Indices and tables
 ==================